todx0/chatbot/README.md

 ## Hosting

-I'm no longer friends with Heroku.
-[fly.io](https://fly.io/) does everything out of the box.
+[fly.io](https://fly.io/) does everything out of the box and supports Bun.